battery-pulse/project-charter/README.md

 # Project Charter

-Welcome to the Battery Pulse Project Charter-our vision for advancing battery technology through collaborative innovation.
+Welcome to the Battery Pulse Project Charter—our vision for advancing battery technology through collaborative innovation.
 Battery Pulse is a robust, cloud-native platform committed to open-source principles, designed to meet the needs of the global community.
 Join us in shaping a sustainable future, one contribution at a time.

 ## Core Principles